-For an in-office dispensing program to work, it must have an efficient workflow and a synergistic process.
+For a point of care dispensing program to work, it must have an efficient workflow and a synergistic process.
 If you’re unsure of where to start then you must seek the help of in-office dispensing consultants.

-An efficient in-office dispensing system is one that has:
+An efficient physician dispensing software is one that has:

 - Seamless integration of the technology used by the practice